awsdocs/amazon-chime-administration-guide/doc_source/phone-numbers.md

 # Managing phone numbers in Amazon Chime<a name="phone-numbers"></a>

 Use the Amazon Chime console to provision phone numbers\.
-Choose from Amazon Chime Business Calling or Amazon Chime Voice Connector phone numbers\.
+Choose from Amazon Chime Business Calling, Amazon Chime Voice Connector, or Amazon Chime SIP media application phone numbers\.

 **Amazon Chime Business Calling**
 Lets your users send and receive phone calls and text messages directly from Amazon Chime\.
 Provision your phone numbers in the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com), or port in existing phone numbers\.
 Assign the phone numbers to your Amazon Chime users and grant them permissions to send and receive phone calls and text messages using Amazon Chime\.